DaFuqs/Spectrum/README.md

 You are an Artist of Magic, using natural energies manifested in color to form truly wonderful constructions and phenomena.
 There is powerful treasure to uncover, but your path will be plastered with lots of hurdles - some of them more dangerous than others.

 At first you as a player are just tinkering around with what is possible, but sooner or later will find out where the true source of these energies lies.
 Your final goal?
-Discovering what's up with the magical energies surrounding the world and what is waiting for you beneath the once ipenetratable bedrock floor.
+Discovering what's up with the magical energies surrounding the world and what is waiting for you beneath the once impenetratable bedrock floor.

 # Progressing through the mod
 Find your first gemstone geode to get started!
 Everything else is hinted at via advancements and the guidebook gifted to you.
 You can find more details in [Spectrums Wiki](https://github.com/DaFuqs/Spectrum/wiki).

 **_Spectrum is not meant to be rushed.
-It is best played alongside your normal playthough._**
+It is best played alongside your normal playthrough._**

 ## Mod Integration
 - [RoughlyEnoughItems](https://github.com/shedaniel/RoughlyEnoughItems): Integration for all of Spectrums blocks and items recipe types